Flexiana/framework/doc/modules.md

 Contains all functions to deal with route dependent functionality.
 Use reitit matcher and router.
 Collects request-data for processing it via controller interceptors and action.

+### Scheduler

+Repeatable execution of function.
+The function get the `:deps` as parameter.

 ### SSE